Arena Naucalpan 21st Anniversary Show: Event

 The opening match of the Arena Naucalpan 21st Anniversary show was the only match that was not part of the Ruleta de la Muerte tournament, a regular Best two-out-of-three falls six-man tag team match.
 The match was won by the tecnico team of Fantasy, Zonik and the Japanese Genki Horiguchi as they defeated Rey Pantera and Japanese wrestlers Kenichiro Arai and Susumu Mochizuki two falls to one.

-In the first round of the Ruleta de la Muerte Guardia and Kato Kung Lee Jr. defeated Kato Kung Lee, the father of Kato Kung Lee Jr, and Mr. Niebla to escape the tourmanet with their mask and hair.
+In the first round of the Ruleta de la Muerte Guardia and Kato Kung Lee Jr. defeated Kato Kung Lee, the father of Kato Kung Lee Jr, and Mr. Niebla to escape the tournament with their mask and hair.
 In the second match Los Oficiales ("The Officials"; Maniacop and Vigilante) used their experience as a tag team to defeat the masked Mega and Judo Suwa.
 Masked wrestler Dr. Cerebro and the unmasked wrestler El Salsero defeated America and Shiima Nobunaga, while Bombero Infernal and Kro 2000 lost the last match of the first round.
 In the second round of the tournament lucha libre legend Kato Kung Lee and Mr. Niebla defeated Mega and Suwa, sending Mega and Suwa to the final tag team match of the tournament.
 Bombero Infernal and Kro 2000 ensured that America and Nobunaga became Mega and Suwa's opponents.
 After a quick fall Mega and Suwa lost, which meant Mega would risk his mask and Suwa would risk his hair as the two faced off moments after the loss.
 In the end Mega pinned the rookie Suwa, forcing the Japanese wrestler to have all his hair shaved off as a result.